-People early in their burn-out or diagnosed with ADD will often feel lost in a state of inner restlessness, sparsely covered by blurry distraction, staring and musing.
+People early in their burn-out or diagnosed with ADD will often feel mentally lost.
+Lost in a state of inner restlessness, sparsely covered by blurry distraction, staring and musing.
 Frantically you try to get grip on your thoughts and feelings, on your life, to get focus.
 But the harder you try, the further away it takes you from where you want to be.

 For me this started to change when I discovered and explored a mental state that is called ‘mushin’ (Japanese for no-mind-ness).
 This article tells my story.
 Once I found the entry, at the very back end of my dreaminess and musing, it turned out to be a path to healing, meaningfulness and inner strength.

 Life started to change for me (again) in early 2012, after visiting an exhibition of the work of American photographer Saul Leiter in the Jewish Historical Museum in Amsterdam.

 The visit was part of my quest to discover and develop my personal signature as an (amateur) photographer.
 The photography of Leiter resonated with me in a special and intense way.
 I was touched by its authenticity.
 Of course I was dazzled by the images of this very unique photographer.
 How he could capture incredible, unearthly beauty in what is so easily and mindlessly overlooked.
 However, its essence was not so much hidden in the result, as in his way of seeing.

 Leiter looked at the reality around him with a completely open mind.
 He let himself be astounded, touched and enchanted as only children can, to whom everything is truly new.
 Hence, with full openness – outward and inward.

 In the hours that followed, we wandered through the city to make pictures ourselves.
 Seeing and capturing the city as if through his eyes.
 It felt like a revelation to me.
 Like lucent dreaming, where you know that you are dreaming and yet you are completely awake and clear.
 Open to any detail, without filters.